Sensor-Based-Activity-Recognition/docs/research/PaperSamplingRates.md

 - Check whether we get different results with/without when training the models
   - with all data transformed to specific sampling rate (expected to perform better)
   - with keep the sampling rates as they are

-### What are the implications for our project in sensor-based activity recognition?
-- TODO